Drug Lab Inside Denver Homeless Camp Causes Explosion, City Finds 30 Propane Tanks

 Robinson says more than 30 propane tanks were inside the encampment and it was clear what they were being used for.

+RELATED: ‘Homeless Mike’ Aurora Mayor Mike Coffman Goes Undercover To Live On The Streets, Sleep On Denver Area Sidewalks With The Homeless

 Robinson says when the court issued its ruling, the city asked for emergency exceptions and was denied.
-He hopes it will now modify its order, “It shows a clear lack of understanding as these orders were put out by judiciary.”
+He hopes it will now modify its order, which “shows a clear lack of understanding as these orders were put out by judiciary.”

 Robinson signed an executive order to clear the camp anyway and now risks being cited by the court.
 But that’s not what worries him.